MahBadran93/ROS_Project/README.md

 ## Conclusion
 The simulation was run on Gazebo in 'The Construct'.
 The project is divided into four tasks which are Robot Control, Mapping and Localization, Path Planning (Obstacle Avoidance) and Way Point Navigation.
 The three most important and useful packages are gmapping, amcl and move_base.
 We tested Navigation tutorials on multiple Maps provided by 'The Construct' in multiple courses.
 The Construct courses were really helpful and guiding in understanding the problem and implementing the solution.
-With the evidence of working simulations and visualizations, we applied our knowledge obtained during the course and what we have planned before on the  simulated map of Costa Coee at Barcelona provided in the project description document.We were able to make the Robot navigate in the environment, use multiple waypoints before reaching a specific goal.
-We are open to any new ideas and we intend to learn, relish making mistakes and gain expertise in Robotics.
+With the evidence of working simulations and visualizations, we applied our knowledge obtained during the course on the  simulated map of Costa Coffee at Barcelona provided in the project description document.
+We were successfully  able to make the Robot navigate in the environment, using multiple waypoints before reaching a specific goal.<br>
+We are open to any new ideas
+and we intend to learn, relish making mistakes and gain expertise in Robotics.
 We are convinced that ROS is a very powerful tool in robotics however it is not easy to gain expertise.
 It is a universe of information in itself.
 We felt a lot of pressure for our tight schedules and the constraint of timing was felt gravely.
 We tried our best to practice and learn and what we have is a birds eye view of ROS.
-We recommend that the course of ROS be taught in two semesters keeping the intensity of work less.
-The Construct is a wonderful platform and it makes learning of ROS quite smooth and ecient.
+We recommend that the course of ROS be taught in two semesters keeping the intensity of work less.<br>
+The Construct is a wonderful platform and it makes learning of ROS quite smooth and efficient.
 However, it has some fundamental issues that make it less compatible.
 The Construct has stability issues.
 It is slow and sometimes it crashes.
 It is unstable, not trust-able regarding the privilege of saving progress.
-The Construct consumes a lot of Data and it is very dicult to use it on limited internet packages.
-We recommend them that there is a lot of room for improvement in computation and stability of website.
+The Construct consumes a lot of Data and it is very difficult to use it on limited internet packages.
+We recommend them that there is a lot of room for improvement in computation and stability of website.<br>
 Due to COVID-19, we are working from home and do not have any access to real robots and we understand that.
 But, It is certain that we might not be able to gain expertise in working with real robots and we surely miss that